 Think about it.
-The events that have transpired, no matter how good or how bad, can easily leave its mark.
-It is to be expected in a city with such a rich history like London.
+The events that have transpired, no matter how good or bad, can easily leave its mark.
+It is expected in a city with such a rich history like London.
 Every event can be traced to quite a few urban legends that linger in the back of Londoners’ minds each and every day.

 Are you the type of person who enjoys a good tale?
 A spooky locale?
 A good scare?

 Certainly, cemeteries at night evoke a certain visceral response, don’t they?
 The moon’s pale glow falling across the headstones, the dead so close at hand.
 Every sound magnified, every thud of one’s heart pounding with dread.

 In 1969, several people reported seeing a figure dressed in grey roaming the cemetery.
 Never in any hurry, the figure would pause before headstones as if in thoughtful repose.
 This occurred well into 1970 with such regularity that Highgate Cemetery became a hotspot for the curious and the wicked alike.

 Over a few onlookers were decked out in Van Helsing attire with garlic, stakes, and crosses.
 To make matters worse, those showing up to rid the cemetery of the vampire were arrested for grave robbing.
 The vampire is still seen, wandering the cemetery in grey attires.
 Be careful if you venture out to spot this creature, and don’t forget your holy water.

 The Suicide Pool